Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

 Let us denote by

-the objects defined in the previous \namecref{subsubsec:proof_bd_cmax}s (with the same notation except the ``$(p)$'' superscripts to emphasize the fact that these objects depend on $p$).
-We are going to consider the relaxation scheme on a time interval of length $\sFin = p$, that is between the times $\tInit^{(p)}$ and $\tInit^{(p)} + p$.
-Observe that, according to the conclusion \cref{choice_t_pq} of \cref{lem:choice_t_pq}, whatever the choice of $q(p)$ and $\xInit^{(p)}$,
+the objects defined in the previous \namecref{subsubsec:proof_bd_cmax}s (with the same notation except the ``$(n)$'' superscripts to emphasize the fact that these objects depend on $n$).
+The relaxation scheme will be considered on a time interval of length $\sFin = n$, that is between the times $\tInit^{(n)}$ and $\tInit^{(n)} + n$.
+Observe that, according to the conclusion \cref{choice_t_np} of \cref{lem:choice_t_np}, whatever the choice of $p(n)$ and $\xInit^{(n)}$,

-(see \cref{fig:proof_upper_bound_speed}).
+see \cref{fig:proof_upper_bound_speed}.

-To set up this relaxation scheme there still remains to define the two quantities $q(p)$ and $\xInit^{(p)}$.
-Our purpose is to make this choice in such a way that the following two conditions be fulfilled: \begin{itemize} \item the quantity $\eee^{(p)}(p)$ (the localized energy in travelling frame at the end of the relaxation time interval) remains bounded when $p$ approaches $+\infty$; \item the quantity $y^{(p)}(p)$ (the escape point in travelling frame at the end of the relaxation time interval) approaches $+\infty$ when $p$ approaches $+\infty$. \end{itemize}

-Guided by expression inequality \cref{first_bd_Gback} on $\Gback(\cdot)$, let us choose the quantity $\xInit^{(p)}$ as the smallest possible quantity such that, for every $s$ in the interval $[0,p]$, the following condition be fulfilled:
+To set up this relaxation scheme there still remains to define the two quantities $p(n)$ and $\xInit^{(n)}$.
+The purpose is to make this choice in such a way that the following two conditions be fulfilled: \begin{itemize} \item the quantity $\eee^{(n)}(n)$ (the localized energy in travelling frame at the end of the relaxation time interval) remains bounded as $n$ goes to $+\infty$; \item the quantity $\xi^{(n)}(n)$ (the escape point in travelling frame at the end of the relaxation time interval) goes to $+\infty$ as $n$ goes to $+\infty$. \end{itemize} \paragraph{Origin of space.} Guided by expression inequality \cref{first_bd_Gback} on $\Gback(\cdot)$, let us choose the quantity $\xInit^{(n)}$ as the least real quantity such that, for every $s$ in the interval $[0,n]$, the following condition be fulfilled:

-(see \cref{fig:proof_upper_bound_speed}).
+see \cref{fig:proof_upper_bound_speed}.

-According to definition \cref{def_yHom_yesc_yEsc}
+According to definition \cref{def_xiHom_xiesc_xiEsc}